 If you’re thinking you can do this casually on the side, then treat your blog like a hobby.
 But if you take this seriously, then you can expect to work hard.
 On the day you consider how to start a blog, decide whether this will be only a hobby to you or more.
 After that it’ll be easy to determine how much you’ll really need to work at it.
 Ask anyone who has ever traveled with me, gone out with me for a meal, or has spent time in my home and they will tell you that this is a 24/7 job for me and not a hobby.
 One isn’t better or more important than other.
 They’re just different.
 You’ll need to decide which one it will be for you.

 After you’ve thought over the world of blogging and read many posts on how to start a blog, only you can decide if you’re ready, willing, and able to take on the challenge.
-These tips are a good starting place for anyone wanting to start a blog so I hope you’ve found them helpful.
+Tips like finding a host like Bluehost are a good starting place for anyone wanting to start a blog so I hope you’ve found them helpful.
 If you do start a blog soon or have recently started one, let me know and come back here and post your blog name so I can check it out.